NVIDIA/spark-rapids/docs/get-started/best-practices.md

 11.5+.
 For CUDA 11.4 and older, it will fall back to `ARENA`.
 Using ASYNC allocator can avoid some memory fragmentation issues.

-The Spark executor log should print below messages to indicate how much memory the executor could have used:
+The Spark executor log will contain a message like the following when using the ASYNC allocator:

 ```
 INFO GpuDeviceManager: Initializing RMM ASYNC pool size = 17840.349609375 MB on gpuId 0